berkeleyauv/electrical_training/reference_solution.md

 For most microcontrollers and even microprocessors and FPGAs, getting them working boils down to completing the following sections.

-- **Power** - what voltages and currents does it need? how about power sequencing?
+- **Power** - what voltages and currents does it need? how about power sequencing? any internal supplies need external capacitors?
 - **Strapping** - a.k.a. boot or bootstrapping, are there any pins that need to be configured to get the desired behavior such as booting from flash?
 - **Clocks** - are there any required input clocks or is the common internal oscillator adequate? is there a required accuracy?
 - **Programming** - how will the device be programmed? via SWD/JTAG or a bootloader?